MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-supportsadvancedquerysyntax.md

 ---
-Description: The Boolean &lt;supportsAdvancedQuerySyntax&gt; element specifies whether the search provider supports the Advanced Query Syntax.
+Description: The Boolean <supportsAdvancedQuerySyntax&gt; element specifies whether the search provider supports the Advanced Query Syntax.
 The default is false.
 This element is optional and has no child elements and no attributes. ms.assetid: d4aef1f1-63c8-4e9a-9e22-5efbb8c523b2
 title: supportsAdvancedQuerySyntax Element (Search Connector Schema) ms.technology: desktop